 Once you're done feeding, you should discard any leftover formula if it's been more than two hours since you started feeding (source).

 It can be tempting to save the leftover formula and put it back in the refrigerator, especially if the baby doesn't take much during a particular feeding.
 But you should avoid doing this since the bacteria from inside the baby's mouth will have mixed with the formula and can start to grow and multiply, even when stored in a cool refrigerator.
+Also, enzymes from the baby’s saliva will be introduced into the remaining formula, which causes proteins in the milk to break down.
 The risk of the baby getting sick isn't worth saving a few cents worth of formula.

 Store the Formula Safely